alexbrodie/OrganizePhotos/README.md

 Verifies the MD5 hashes for all contents of all md5.txt files below the current directory.

-MD5 hashes are stored in a md5.txt file in the file's one line per file with the pattern:
-filename: hash

 This method is read-only, if you want to add/update MD5s, use check-md5.